-0.15 EFTS OL, OC 18 points An introduction to modern Chinese literature by exploring its contribution to world literature and its thematic and stylistic relations with other literatures.
+0.15 EFTS NO OL, OC 18 points An introduction to modern Chinese literature by exploring its contribution to world literature and its thematic and stylistic relations with other literatures.
 No knowledge of Chinese language is required.

-CHIN 204, 343
+CHİN 204, CHIN 343

-Note: At least one 100-level CHIN or ENGL paper is highly recommended.
+Note: At least one 100-level CHIN or ENGL paper is highly

-Writing China: Texts, Ideas and CHIN 244 History
+CHIN 244 Writing China: Texts, Ideas and History

-A cultural-historical approach to examining the transformations of the Chinese culture of writing in the modern world.
+0.15 EFTS OL.
+OC 18 points A cultural-historical approach to examining the transformations of the Chinese culture of writing in the modern world.
 The course is taught in English.
 No previous knowledge of Chinese is required.